Caring For Your Zoysia In The Summer Heat

 Summer can be a rough time for many grasses and a busy time for homeowners.
 The grass is trying to survive in the dry, hot weather and you’re trying to keep your lawn green and healthy.
 This is one of Zoysia’s biggest strengths.
-As a warm weather grass, it thrives in hot weather, requiring very little maintenance compared to other grasses visit our website for more information about Zoysia’s perks).
+As a warm weather grass, it thrives in hot weather, requiring very little maintenance compared to other grasses.
+Visit our website for more information about Zoysia’s perks.
 Zoysia does require a small amount of summer time work however:

-Watering You Zoysia
+Watering Your Zoysia

-Amazoy will require up to 80% less irrigation than other types of grass, and will only need supplemental watering if there has been little rainfall.
+Amazoy will require up to 80% less irrigation than other types of grass and will only need supplemental watering if there has been little rainfall.
 The best time to water your lawn is in the morning, preferably before noon.
 This allows the grass to dry before nightfall, reducing the risk of disease.

 Mowing Your Zoysia